At Ohio Valley University, we seek

 Class will be excused for students attending the World Missions Workshop.
 Students will be expected to attend at least a one hour class for each hour missed and turn in a one-page report on the class attended.
 The reports will count as attendance grades.

-Ten points will be given for attendance.
-One point will be deducted for each class missed, including those missed for illness.
+Ten points will be given for class participation.
+One point will be deducted for each class hour missed (counting each class as 1½ hours), including those missed for illness.
 The only exception to this will be those who miss on official school business and have an official notice to this effect; up to five such absences will not count against the student's grade if the student has no unexcused absences.
 Two grace days will be given to all students to allow for absences due to illness and excused absences for official school business.
 Note well: Grace days will be applied first to excused absences.

 Class handouts and homework can be found on the Internet at: "http://bible.ovu.edu/terry/missions/".
 Homework may be printed out, done early, and turned in up to a week before the due date if the student knows of an absence that is coming up.
 Late homework is accepted for only half credit.